Christianity in Lebanon: Role in politics

+Rivalries between militia leaders, ideological differences, and competition for foreign patronage produced violent conflicts between Christian parties.
+By 1977, relations within the Lebanese Front had deteriorated significantly, particularly between the Lebanese Phalanges (Kataeb) and their former allies in the Marada Movement.
+This rift emerged after the Phalanges pursued a strategic alignment with Israel—an initiative firmly rejected by the Maradas, who were staunchly anti-Zionist and closely aligned with Syria.[1 As tensions escalated, armed clashes broke out between forces loyal to Bashir Gemayel and the Marada Brigade.
+During this period, Bashir Gemayel sought to consolidate Christian militias under a unified command by forcibly integrating them into the Lebanese Forces and dismantling independent militias.
+This policy intensified inter-Christian violence, culminating in 1980 with the forced absorption of Dany Chamoun’s Tiger Militia into the LF.

 The Taif Agreement helped establish a power-sharing system between the Christian and Muslim Lebanese political parties.
 The political and economic situation in Lebanon had improved greatly.
 Lebanon had rebuilt its infrastructure.
-Historical and contemporary conflicts between Hezbollah and Israel have threatened to deteriorate Lebanon's political and economic situation, with growing tension between the 8 March and 14 March alliances and threatening Lebanon with renewed strife.
-The Christian community is currently divided, with some aligned with the Kataeb party, Michel Aoun's Free Patriotic Movement, the El Marada Party headed by Suleiman Frangieh, Jr., the Lebanese Forces Movement Samir Geagea, and others within the collection of various 14 March Christian leaders.
-Although the Taif agreement was widely considered by Christians to degrade their role in Lebanon, by removing much of the President's role (which is allocated to the Maronites), and bolstering the roles of the Prime Minister (a Sunni) and the Speaker of Parliament (Shia), the Lebanese President nevertheless still wields considerable power.
+Historical and contemporary conflicts between Hezbollah and Israel have threatened to deteriorate Lebanon's political and economic situation, with growing tension between the 8 and 14 March alliances and threatening Lebanon with renewed strife.

 The constitutional remit of the president includes the role of Commander in Chief of the armed forces, as well as the sole ability to form and dissolve governments.
 Many Lebanese leaders, as well as global powers, continue to lobby to roll back features of the Taif Agreement that eroded the constitutional powers of the president of the republic.
 The role of president of the Lebanese Central bank is also a position reserved for Lebanese Christians.
 This is due to the historical and contemporary influence of Lebanese Christians among the key bankers of the Middle East region.

 Although Lebanon is a secular country, family matters such as marriage, divorce, and inheritance are still handled by the religious authorities representing a person's faith.
 Calls for civil marriage are unanimously rejected by the religious authorities but civil marriages conducted in another country are recognized by Lebanese civil authorities.

 Non-religion is not recognized by the state.
 But the Minister of the Interior Ziad Baroud made it possible in 2009 to have religious affiliation removed from the Lebanese identity card.
 This does not, however, deny the religious authorities' complete control over civil family issues inside the country.